davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

   </h1>
 </center>

-TODO you don’t understand a piece of code until you try to change it, and you don’t understand an algorithm until you try to design it.
-Best way to start is just start trying stuff, it probably won’t work but you’ll figure your way around the problem space as you go
+Just as the best way to understand a piece of code is to change it, the best way to understand an algorithm is to try designing it yourself.
+In this chapter, we’ll try to design a fault-tolerant consensus algorithm.
+We won’t be able to get all the way there in one chapter, but we’ll learn a few important things along the way.

-At this point our knowledge of consensus algorithms is rather textbook; let’s get more practical by inventing a working algorithm ourselves.
-In this section we’ll try out a few ideas, just to play around and get a feel for the problem space.
-The ideas we come up with in this section will be good, but incomplete.
-We’ll find ourselves repeatedly hitting a dead end.
-We won’t be able to get our designs in this section fully working until part 3, where we figure out what the dead end is and how to get around it.

-## A Few Restrictions
+## A Couple Restrictions

-TODO justify

-TODO binary decision, red vs blue

-TODO one-shot decision

-TODO no-preference / arbitrary conflict resolution

----
-TODO starting from here we have old content from before the intro and properties section rework.
-It should be mostly fine but there are probably small details that need updating
----
+To keep things from getting too complicated too fast, let’s start out by placing a couple of limitations on our design.
+The goal is to make it easier to get to a working consensus algorithm to begin with, while ensuring there’s still a path from the more basic thing we start with to the more advanced thing we want to end up with.

+First, we’ll start by making a **binary decision**: our algorithm will be designed to handle exactly two conflicting updates, and the algorithm needs to get all nodes to agree on one of the two.
+In real life, we’d probably want an algorithm to handle arbitrary many conflicts, but if we start by handling two, it’s very likely we’ll find a way to extend the algorithm from two conflicts to N conflicts.

+To make it easier to talk about the two conflicting options, we’ll also give them names: the <span style=“color:red”>red</span> option and the <span style=“color:blue”>blue</span> blue option:

+[diagram introducing the two colored circles we’ll use throughout the book]

+Remember, these options can stand in for anything else: 0 and 1, yes and no, apples and oranges, etc.

+Furthermore, we’re going to restrict ourselves to building **one-shot** consensus.
+The algorithm will be able to resolve conflicts one time, and never change it.
+This is too simplistic for real-world use; for example, it would mean the lock server would be able to grant a lock to one thread one time, and never release it.
+But if we can build a one-shot primitive, we can find ways to implement a sequence of updates by using a stream of one-shot decisions.

+So, in conclusion: we’ll design a consensus algorithm that picks one of two options, one time, and sticks with it forever.
+And we think we’ll be able to extend that into an algorithm that works with any number of conflicts, any number of times.

 ## A Programming Interface

-Given what we now know about requirements, let's think about what kind of API we want give to clients of our consensus algorithm.
-Maybe it'll tell us something important about how to structure our implementation.
+To nail down the design further, let's think about what kind of API we want give to clients using our consensus algorithm.

 If we want the conflict-resolution property to really make sense, we need to collect proposals separately from deciding on which proposal to accept.
 So we probably want to split our interface into two methods:

-* **propose()**: offers the consensus system a value you'd like to change the state to
+* **propose()**: offers the consensus system a value you'd like to change the state to, which can either be “red” or “blue”
 * **query()**: ask the consensus system what value the state actually was changed to

-Code that wants to update the shared state first calls **propose** with the value it'd prefer, followed by **query** to see what value was chosen.
+Code that wants to update the shared state first calls **propose** with the value it prefers, followed by **query** to see what value was chosen.
 Code that just wants to read the shared state can skip **propose** and just call **query**.
 The consensus system guarantees every **query** call returns the same value, as required by the coherence and no-decoherence rules.

-For example, think about the lock server example from before: we could make that work by defining a shared consensus variable called `owner`, which is defined as:
+For example, we could make the lock server example work by defining a shared consensus variable called `owner`, which is defined as:

 * the ID of the node which currently holds the lock
 * `null` if nobody has the lock yet